Mr. Mom: Critical response

-Leonard Maltin gave it 2.5stars out of 4, calling the film a "pleasant enough rehash of [an] age-old sitcom premise" and adding that "likable stars make it palatable, but you've seen it all before".
-Roger Ebert similarly gave the film 2stars out of 4, describing Mr.Mom as "a lost opportunity" for resorting to cliches rather than finding humor in the characters as portrayed by the "promising" and talented cast.
+Leonard Maltin gave it 2.5 stars out of 4, calling the film a "pleasant enough rehash of [an] age-old sitcom premise" and adding that "likable stars make it palatable, but you've seen it all before".
+Roger Ebert similarly gave the film 2 stars out of 4, describing Mr. Mom as "a lost opportunity" for resorting to cliches rather than finding humor in the characters as portrayed by the "promising" and talented cast.

 On Rotten Tomatoes, the film has an approval rating of 77% based on 26 reviews, with an average rating of 6.1/10.
-The site's critical consensus reads: "Mr.Mom makes up for its stereotype-driven premise with a sweet script and charming work from a well-matched cast led by Michael Keaton and Teri Garr."
+The site's critical consensus reads: "Mr. Mom makes up for its stereotype-driven premise with a sweet script and charming work from a well-matched cast led by Michael Keaton and Teri Garr."
 On Metacritic, it received a weighted average score of 50 out of 100, based on seven critics, indicating "mixed or average reviews".

 Box office

-The film opened to limited release on July 22, 1983, with $947,197, earning the number13 spot that weekend.
-Upon its wide release on August 19, 1983, a month later, it opened at number3 with $4,279,384, behind Easy Moneys opening weekend and Risky Businesss third.
-Mr.Mom ended up earning $64million in the US.
-Its success led Universal to sign a three-picture deal with Hughes for $30million.
+The film opened to limited release on July 22, 1983, with $947,197, earning the number 13 spot that weekend.
+Upon its wide release on August 19, 1983, a month later, it opened at number 3 with $4,279,384, behind Easy Moneys opening weekend and Risky Businesss third.
+Mr. Mom ended up earning $64 million in the US.
+Its success led Universal to sign a three-picture deal with Hughes for $30 million.
 Those three films he would later release for the studio were Sixteen Candles, The Breakfast Club, and Weird Science.

 Adaptations

-In 1984, Frank Dungan & Jeff Stein write a teleplay for a made-for-TV movie and directed by Terry Hughes based on the film written by Hughes.
+In 1984, Frank Dungan & Jeff Stein wrote a teleplay for a made-for-TV movie and directed by Terry Hughes based on the film written by Hughes.

 A television adaptation of the film by MGM and Walmart's streaming service Vudu serves as a continuation of the film, following an adult Megan Butler (Andrea Anders) heading back into the workforce while her husband Greg Anderson (Hayes MacArthur) takes over the parental duties of their two children Hannah (Catherine and Elizabeth Last) and Zach (Cary Christopher).
 It premiered on September 12, 2019.